Jump straight to read about the competition or continue reading to find out more about XinaBox and what the XK05 can do.

 All these and more are showcased on this Wakelet (which is a pinboard you can view without signing up for anything).

 We are the only micro:bit peripheral maker with an active and successful space program:

-- We spent 2 months earlier this year on the International Space Station.
+- We spent 2 months in the first half of 2020 on the International Space Station.

 - Last year we went into space in a constellation of thinsats that probed Low Earth Orbit for 9 days.

 - We are proud partners in an exciting national challenge announced by the U.S. Department of Education to bring space missions to high school students

 - This YouTube video is an article that BBC World Service did on our activities in space in Africa.